 We previously entered into Services Agreements with Roivant Sciences, Inc., or RSI, and Roivant Sciences GmbH, or RSG, wholly owned subsidiaries of Roivant Sciences Ltd., or RSL, pursuant to which RSI and RSG provide certain services to us.
 The RSI or RSG personnel and support staff who provide services to us under these Services Agreements are not required to treat management and administration of our business as their primary responsibility or act exclusively for us, and we do not expect them to do so.
 Under the Services Agreements, RSI and RSG have the discretion to determine who, among their employees, will perform services for us.
 RSI and RSG have limited resources.
 If either RSI or RSG fails to perform its obligations in accordance with the terms of the Services Agreements or to effectively manage services provided to us, the operations of our business may be adversely affected.
 During the past year, we have replaced most of the services previously provided by RSI and RSG with our own internally developed capabilities or external professional service providers.
-Consequently, the level of support we receive from RSI and RSG has decreased substantially.
+Consequently, the level of support we receive from RSI and RSG has decreased substantially and is expected to continue to decrease as we further decentralize our activities from RSL.
 If we are unable to fully integrate the internal capabilities or further develop capabilities to replace the services currently provided by RSI or RSG, or fail to do so in a timely and effective manner, the operations of our business would be adversely affected.